 To avoid a serious cold-shooting night, foul trouble, limited minutes due to a blowout, double teams and countless other factors that stand in the way of a double-double for nearly 50 consecutive games is something only Gola may achieve.

 4.65 career assist-to-turnover record (min.
 400 assists) – Monte Morris, Iowa State (2013-17)

-Let's just put it this way: Monte Morris has four of the top seven single-season assist-to-turnover ratios that have been recorded by the NCAA.
+Let's just put it this way: Monte Morris has three of the top seven single-season assist-to-turnover ratios that have been recorded by the NCAA and four of the top 12.
 That data only goes back to 2008 so sure, it's a smaller sample size than other records we've mentioned.
-But that doesn't necessarily make it any less impressive or unbreakable of a record.
+But that doesn't necessarily make it any less impressive or more breakable of a record.

-Since '08, only one player, former Oregon guard Casey Benson, has recorded a single-season assist-to-turnover ratio that's higher than Morris' career average.
+Since '08, just two players, former Oregon guard Casey Benson and Kent State's Jalen Avery, have recorded a single-season assist-to-turnover ratio that's higher than Morris' career average.

 Morris averaged just over 1.1 turnovers per game for his career while dishing out as many as 6.9 assists per game in a single season.
 It's certainly possible for a player to average fewer turnovers per game or more assists per game than Morris but it's unlikely someone can do both.

 157 career games played – David Lighty, Ohio State (2006-11)

 Since the start of the 1986 season, the single-season record for games played is 41.
 Kemba Walker, Shabazz Napier & Co. set the record after UConn won the Big East Tournament and NCAA tournament in 2011, then five Michigan players tied that mark in 2018 after the Wolverines made the national championship game.
 However, 40 games is generally considered the most a team would play in a season.